citp/privacy-policy-historical/t/th/the/thebarcelonasummit.com.md

-> *The following text is extracted and transformed from the thebarcelonasummit.com privacy policy that was archived on 2009-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091123161558id_/http%3A//www.thebarcelonasummit.com/en/page/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thebarcelonasummit.com privacy policy that was archived on 2011-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110608192402id_/http%3A//theeuropeansummit.com/en/page/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy :: Barcelona Summit 2010
+# Privacy Policy :: The European Summit 2011

 ## ANDREAS BISCHOFF S.L.
 PRIVACY POLICY

-Thebarcelonasummit.com is an Andreas Bischoff S.L site.
+Theeuropeansummit.com is an Andreas Bischoff S.L site.
 In protecting your privacy we are providing this statement detailing our online data practices and the options you have about the way your data is collected and used on these Andreas Bischoff S.L. sites.

 ## Collecting Data